Groovin' to Gold: Watch Top Dance Celebrations from Olympic Athletes in Tokyo

 - Oops!Something went wrong.Please try again later.

-Groovin' to Gold: Watch Top Dance Celebrations from Olympic Athletes in Tokyo originally appeared on NBC Sports Northwest
+Groovin' to Gold: Watch Top Dance Celebrations from Olympic Athletes in Tokyo originally appeared on NBC Sports Washington

 The Tokyo Olympics may have few spectators and gatherings at the Olympic Villages, but athletes from around the world have been getting creative with their dance celebrations at this year’s Games.
 Here are some of the best moves: